envato/gatsby/packages/gatsby-source-wordpress/README.md

           jwt_pass: process.env.JWT_PASSWORD,
           jwt_base_path: "/jwt-auth/v1/token", // Default - can skip if you are using https://wordpress.org/plugins/jwt-authentication-for-wp-rest-api/
         },
-        // Set cookies that should be send with requests to WordPress as key value pairs
+        // Set cookies that should be sent with requests to WordPress as key value pairs
         cookies: {},
         // Set verboseOutput to true to display a verbose output on `npm run develop` or `npm run build`
         // It can help you debug specific API Endpoints problems.